ADMINISTRATIVE SECTION

 able to provide essential services and functions when the entity is directly

 impacted by an emergency or disaster.
-The planning section accepts and
+Planning accepts and

 maintains emergency plans that are developed from resort casinos, public and